alexisflesch/mathquest/app/handler_audit_report.md

 # Backend Event Handler Audit Report
 Generated: 2025-06-16T20:53:19.120356

+## [2025-06-23] DRY Refactor: Answer Handler Receives Timer/Session Context
+- Architectural improvement: The answer handler (`gameAnswerHandler`) no longer contains any logic to select between live/global or deferred/per-user timers.
+- The handler now receives the timer, game state, participant, and gameInstance as arguments (context object).
+- All timer/session selection logic is performed at the call site (socket event registration or wrapper), ensuring single-responsibility and DRY code.
+- This eliminates all mode/status-based branching from the answer handler, enforcing canonical timer usage and modern best practices.
+- See `plan.md` for updated checklist and testing steps.

 ## [2025-06-23] Enforce Timer/Session Logic by Game Status in gameAnswerHandler
 - Root Cause: Timer/session selection was ambiguous when both LIVE and DEFERRED sessions existed for a user.
 The handler could use the wrong timer/session, causing 'timer expired' errors in deferred mode after live play.
 - Solution: At the timer/session selection point, always check `gameState.status`.
 If 'active', use live/global session/timer.
 If not, use deferred/per-user session/timer.
 This guarantees correct logic for all users and modes.